Universal Studios Japan Rides

 Watch out for the Stan Lee cameos as he appears at least two times during the ride.

-JAWS
+9. JAWS Ride

-Jaws is now only available at Universal Studios Japan after it closed down at Universal Studios Florida in 2012.
+The Jaws Ride is now only available at Universal Studios Japan after it closed down at Universal Studios Florida in 2012.
 If you want to try an old-school ride that you won’t find anywhere else definitely give Jaws a go.

 The premise behind the ride is that after Jaws was destroyed, Captain Jake Grundy opened a boat tour to visit shark attack sites.